nextful/framework/README.md

 # Next js content website boilerplate

-This is a perfect start for your next website project with contentful and next.js.
+This repository is a perfect start for your next website project with contentful and next.js.

-- ✅ready to use content model for website (page, seo, openGraph, articles)
+- ✅ready to use content model for website (page, SEO, open graph, articles)
 - ✅ generates main and footer navigation based on your contentful content
 - ✅ generates dynamic pages based on your slugs in contentful
-- ✅ comes with a easy to use component mapper
+- ✅ comes with an easy to use component mapper
 - ✅ makes no decisions about your html structure or styles

 ## Table of contents